 The Guest – Kevin Ruthen, CTO at Fora Financial

-Kevin Ruthen, Chief Technology Officer at Fora Financial, is responsible for the product & development engineering team, technology platform, and the company’s data exchange and security.
+Kevin Ruthen, CTO at Fora Financial, is responsible for the product & development engineering team, technology platform, and the company’s data exchange and security.
 Kevin has held many leadership roles including CTO, Head of Technology, and Global Managing Director.
 He has held these positions across various industries including publishing, consulting, and most recently, the financial services sector.

 Successful Technology Leadership